Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Automorphisms, self-embeddings, and mapping class groups

 where the boundary conditions are obtained by restricting $\ell$.
 The first map is induced by extension by the identity along the inclusion $D^{2n}\subset W_{g,1}$ and the second by the forgetful map $\Diff_\partial(W_{g,1})\ra\Emb^\cong_{\half\partial}(W_{g,1})$.
 For $\theta=\id$, this sequence appeared in \cite[Remark 2.1.3]{WeissDalian} and was shown in \cite[Theorem 4.17]{KupersFiniteness} to deloop once to the right with respect to the $E_{2n}$-structure on the fibre induced by boundary connected sum.
 The version with tangential structures $\theta$ is noted in \cite[Proposition 8.7]{KR-WAlg} and deloops in the same way.
 The same arguments establish fibre sequences

-for tangential structures $\Xi\colon B'\ra\BO(2n+1)$, which also deloop once to the right.
+for tangential structures $\Xi\colon B'\ra\BO(2n+1)$, which both deloop once to the right with respect to the $E_{2n+1} / E_{2n}$-structure on the fibre induced by boundary connected sum.
 Similar to \eqref{equ:weiss-fs-Wg}, the right-hand maps are induced by the comparison maps between diffeomorphisms and embeddings and the left-hand maps are induced by extension by the identity along a fixed embedding $D^{2n+1}\subset V_g$ that restricts to the chosen embedding $D^{2n}\subset W_{g,1}$ on a hemisphere.
 Note that forgetting tangential structures induces an equivalence

 since the homotopy fibre is equivalent to the space of maps $D^{2n+1}\ra B'$ together with a homotopy from its composition with $\Xi$ to a fixed classifier $D^{2n+1}\ra \BO(2n+1)$ of the tangent bundle with fixed behaviour on the hemisphere $D^{2n}\subset D^{2n+1}$.
 As the latter inclusion is an equivalence, this space is contractible.